calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

-Add exercises at the end of each chapter for reader practice.
+Add exercises at the end of each chapter (with solutions) for reader practice.
 This book is supposed to be "practical" after all.
+* This should help me see the points I want to teach in each chapter (since the students should be able to complete the problems) so I can make sure the chapter teaches it sufficiently.
+* Basically like implicit learning outcomes?

+Clarify what is meant by the controller and observer being mathematical duals of each other.

 ### Finish incomplete topics